attilasomogyi/asterisk-configuration-files/CONTRIBUTING.md

 The Asterisk Configuration Files team reserves the right not to accept pull requests from community members who haven't been good citizens of the community.
-Such behavior includes not following the [Asterisk Configuration Files code of conduct](/CODE_OF_CONDUCT.md) and applies within or outside of Asterisk Configuration Files managed channels.
+Such behavior includes not following the [Asterisk Configuration Files code of conduct][coc] and applies within or outside of Asterisk Configuration Files managed channels.

 #### Addressing review feedback